phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## ToDo

 - What's missing
-    - Command classes
+    - Command classes (at least 3) + add description of them below
 - Tests
-    - Add JSON helpers (external lib) and add JSON serialization tests
+    - Add JSON helpers (research for something that will play with AsserJ nicely) and add JSON serialization tests
+    - Add Mockito if needed and mention in below
     - Add missing integration test for the resource
     - Add integration test for the injection
 - Various